This is a summary for Kaitlyn from 7.75-8 years old. This is a really big birthday for us since it is the age children can be baptized in our church.

 Kaitlyn is doing very well in school.
 She enjoys it.

-This post contains affiliate links.
+This post may contain affiliate links which won’t change your price but will share some commission.
 Kaitlyn has really gotten into the Little House on the Prairie series lately.
 She has read them before, but is reading them again and appreciating them more than when she read them last.
 Brayden is reading Fablehavenwith her.
 It is his favorite book.
 She isn’t loving it like he does, which does surprise me.
 I can’t quite figure out what her favorite genre is.
 She loves unicorn and dragon books, so you would think she would love fantasy, but then she doesn’t latch on to a book like Fablehaven like you would expect her to.
 It is hard to buy/rent books for her with confidence.
 She isn’t all that into girly books, but with McKenna getting the Fancy Nancy: Nancy Clancy, Whatever After, and The Never Girls books, she has read them all and enjoyed them.

 Here is her schedule on school days.

 7:00–wake up.
 Eat breakfast.
 Get Ready, practice piano, chores, then sibling play.

 4:00–back home.
 Snack if needed and homework.
 Then free play.

 - On Becoming Childwise

 - Parenting With Love And Logic (Updated and Expanded Edition)